How Much Does It Cost to Clear Land? [2025 Data]

 Labor Cost

-Some pros may charge an hourly rate for a land-clearing project, which typically runs between $110 and $250 per hour.
+Local land-clearing professionals may charge an hourly rate for a land-clearing project, which typically runs between $110 and $250 per hour.
 This includes removing vegetation, trees, and debris, as well as disposing of waste from the project.
+Depending on the condition of your land and the services available in your area, you may need to consider the following costs:

 Land-Clearing Equipment

-Professionals have access to heavy-duty equipment to clear heavy brush, remove small trees, and locate large rocks.
+Professionals have access to heavy-duty equipment to clear heavy brush, remove small trees, and relocate large rocks.
 Brush cutters and mulchers are the most common, but they may need specialty equipment for forestry mulching when cutting through very dense areas of wood.
-All in all, equipment will account for between $150 and $3,000 of the fee.
+All in all, equipment will account for between $150 and $3,000 of your total.

 Removal Costs